sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 They enter on their J1 to to get the SEVIS wait process started as well as get a cell phone or bank account.
 Keep in mind that the immigration center in Buffalo can take an hour and a half.

+A couple notes for those with name that contain hyphens (like Amir's) but go by a shorter version (Amir is short for Amir-Reza).
+My training plan had "Amir-Reza", while my I-94 has "Amir", while my passport has "Amir Reza".
+When applying for my SSN, I ran into some issues since each document had a slightly different variation, but the lady at the counter was nice enough to do it anyway.
+Bottom line: Always use your full name (exclude hyphens since hyphens are not used in government registries) when applying for, as well dealing with any documents you'll need for your SSN.

 Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S.